imaoca/robust/challenger.md

 ---
 # Set up ethernet adapters
 Both LAN adapters(eth*) for the faulty cable should be configured speed 10 and duplex "FULL".
+You need root privileges to run this script.
 ### At Taro
 ~~~bash
 sudo ethtool -s eth1 autoneg on